tkalden/compassion-ai/README.md

     pip install -r  requirements.txt
     ```
 ## Pinecone API Key
-    *  Follow the instruction here (https://docs.pinecone.io/docs/quickstart)
-    *  once you have the api key, write it on the .env file for e.g. PINECONE_API_KEY = f4c9c474-73e7-4a4e-9dae-4c96a4bb084a
+   Follow the instruction here (https://docs.pinecone.io/docs/quickstart).
+Once you have the api key, write it on the .env file for e.g. PINECONE_API_KEY = f4c9c474-73e7-4a4e-9dae-4c96a4bb084a

 ## Running the app using Flask
     python main.py